 The hedge reserve records movements in the fair value of derivatives.
-Amounts in the reserve are reclassified to the statement of profit or loss and other comprehensive income during the periods that the hedged forecast cash flows affect profit or loss.
+Amounts in the reserve are reclassified to the statement of comprehensive income during the periods that the hedged forecast cash flows affect the surplus (or deficit) for the year.